China consumer show targets Volkswagen, Nissan

-SHANGHAI (Reuters) - Carmakers including Volkswagen AG (VOWG_p.DE), Nissan Motor Co Ltd (7201.T) and Daimler AG (DAIGn.DE) were scrambling late on Sunday after China’s annual consumer rights day TV show said the firms oversold repairs and spare parts to drivers.
+SHANGHAI, March 15 (Reuters) - Carmakers including Volkswagen AG, Nissan Motor Co Ltd and Daimler AG were scrambling late on Sunday after China’s annual consumer rights day TV show said the firms oversold repairs and spare parts to drivers.

-The annual “3.15” investigative special on China Central Television (CCTV), similar to the CBS network’s “60 Minutes” in the United States, also criticized Jaguar Land Rover [TAMOJL.UL] for gearbox problems in some cars.
+The annual “3.15” investigative special on China Central Television (CCTV), similar to the CBS network’s “60 Minutes” in the United States, also criticised Jaguar Land Rover for gearbox problems in some cars.

-German carmaker Volkswagen, a target two years ago, was further criticized in an article before the show for its handling of a recall of its Sagitar model car.
+German carmaker Volkswagen, a target two years ago, was further criticised in an article before the show for its handling of a recall of its Sagitar model car.

-“We have paid close attention to CCTV reporting ... and we sincerely apologize for any inconvenience caused to our customers,” said Volkswagen China spokeswoman Larissa Braun.
+“We have paid close attention to CCTV reporting ... and we sincerely apologise for any inconvenience caused to our customers,” said Volkswagen China spokeswoman Larissa Braun.

 Nissan’s China joint venture said it would set up a team to investigate the allegations and strengthen the regulation of its service teams, according to a statement on its official microblog.
 Daimler declined immediate comment.

-Land Rover apologized to its customers on its official microblog and said it was working to resolve the issue.
+Land Rover apologised to its customers on its official microblog and said it was working to resolve the issue.

 Multinational firms and their public relations teams often scramble to respond to the allegations after seeing their company named and shamed for the first time on the night itself.